drrb/gitsu/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes, and add tests for them
+4. Test your changes (`rake`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ## License